-- Section 58.
-Section 16-12-210, MCA, is amended to read: - "16-12-210.
-(Effective October 1, 2021 January 1, 2022) Inspections -- procedures -- prohibition on inspector affiliation with licensees.
-(1) The department shall conduct unannounced inspections of registered-licensed premises. - (2) (a) The department shall inspect annually each registered-premises operated by a licensee. - (b) The department may collect samples during the inspection of a registered licensed premises and submit the samples to all registered testing laboratories a testing laboratory or the state laboratory for testing as provided by the department by rule. - (3) (a) Each adult-use provider and adult-use marijuana-infused products provider-licensee shall keep a complete set of records necessary to show all transactions with consumers and registered cardholders.
-The records must be open for inspection by the department or state laboratory, as appropriate, and state or local law enforcement agencies during normal business hours. - (b) Each testing laboratory shall keep: - (i) a complete set of records necessary to show all transactions with adult-use providers and adultuse marijuana-infused products providers a licensee; and - (ii) all data, including instrument raw data, pertaining to the testing of marijuana and marijuana-infused marijuana products. - (c) The records and data required under this subsection (3) must be open for inspection by the department and state or local law enforcement agencies during normal business hours. - (d) The department may require an adult-use provider, adult-use marijuana-infused products provider, or testing laboratory a licensee to furnish information that the department considers necessary for the proper administration of this chapter.
+OR THERE IS OTHER JUST AND REASONABLE CAUSE. - (2) (a) The department shall inspect annually each registered premises operated by a licensee. - (b) The department may collect samples during the inspection of a registered licensed premises and submit the samples to all registered testing laboratories a testing laboratory or the state laboratory for testing as provided by the department by rule. - (3) (a) Each adult-use provider and adult-use marijuana-infused products provider licensee shall keep a complete set of records necessary to show all transactions with consumers and registered cardholders.

-(4) (a) Registered Each licensed premises, including any places of storage, where marijuana is cultivated, manufactured, sold, stored, or tested are subject to entry by the department or state or local leads to the control of the contro aw enforcement agencies for the purpose of inspection or investigation during normal business hours.
+The records must be open for inspection by the department or state laboratory, as appropriate, and state or local law enforcement agencies during normal business hours. - (b) Each testing laboratory shall keep: - (i) a complete set of records necessary to show all transactions with adult-use providers and adult-use marijuana-infused products providers a licensee; and - (ii) all data, including instrument raw data, pertaining to the testing of marijuana and marijuana-infused marijuana products. - (c) The records and data required under this subsection (3) must be open for inspection by the department and state or local law enforcement agencies during normal business hours. - (d) The department may require an adult-use provider, adult-use marijuana-infused products provider, or testing laboratory a licensee to furnish information that the department considers necessary for the proper administration of this chapter. - (4) (a) Registered Each licensed premises, including any places of storage, where marijuana is cultivated, manufactured, sold, stored, or tested are subject to entry by the department or state or local law and the second control of the second control of entorcement agencies for the nurnage at inchection or investigation aur ina normal hileinaee hollre enforcement agencies for the purpose or mapeetion or investigation aar ing nomia basiness nears